FrankSolleveld/Reserveringssysteem/README.md

 - Date is being handled accordingly;
 - Admin page modified: admins can see who reserved what;

+16 january 2018:
+- Admins can delete orders;

 What's coming:
 - Edit page for admins
 - Costs calculated